-- If developing on Windows, you must download the appropriate USB driver for your Android device.
+- You may need to manually install the appropriate USB driver for your Android device.
 See http://developer.android.com/tools/extras/oem-usb.html for more info.

 The configuration options for the android_sandbox should be set via the local.properties file contained in the root folder of the sandbox (the local.properties file will be generated when you open the project in Android Studio).
 The android_sandbox acknowledges the following variables:

 |ndk.abis||This should contain a comma separated list of native architectures you wish to target.
 This defaults to all architectures (x86, x86_64, armeabi-v7a, arm64-v8a).|

 |ndk.arguments||This passes additional arguments to the ndk build process.
 For example, you could pass "-DUSING_EXCHANGE=1" here to enable HOOPS Exchange support.|

 |ndk.dir||This should point to the root directory of the Android NDK you are using.|

 |sdk.dir||This should point to the root directory of the Android SDK you are using.|